-Under the leadership of Chief of Police Scott P. Livingstone there are now 12 members of the Amherst Police Department who have completed a specialized, 40 hour, training provided by Behavioral Health Network of Springfield, MA.
+Under the leadership of Chief of Police Scott P. Livingstone the vast majority of the Amherst Police Department have completed a specialized, 40 hour, training provided by Behavioral Health Network of Springfield, MA.
 This training offers officers the opportunity to specialize their response to calls for service which involve persons suffering from mental illness or a particular mental health crisis.

 Officers are trained in specific types of mental illness and specialized de-escalation techniques for specific target groups.
 The training also exposes them to first hand experiences of both officers and citizens who have had both beneficial and detrimental outcomes to police responses during times of crisis.

 Officer involvement in the CIT is voluntary.
 The officers involved with the team are determined to provide a better quality of life, through individualized and specialized responses, to a portion of the population who are more likely to experience homelessness, suicide, incarceration, and victimization of various crimes due to their mental health status.